Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart.md

 In the browser where you have MetaMask enabled and one of the test accounts loaded, open a new tab and navigate to [the Pet Shop dapp](http://localhost:3001) where you can adopt lovely pets (sorry, not for real, it's a demo).

-When you click on 'Adopt', a MetaMask window will pop up and request your permissions to continue with the transaction.
+When you click on **Adopt**, a MetaMask window will pop up and request your permissions to continue with the transaction.

-After the transaction is complete and successful, the status of the pet you adopted will show 'Success'.
+After the transaction is complete and successful, the status of the pet you adopted will show **Success**.

 ![Dapp UI](../images/dapp-ui.png)